home-assistant/home-assistant.io/source/_integrations/opower.markdown

 - Typical monthly gas usage
 - Typical monthly gas cost

-Note the unit for gas is CCF (centum cubic feet) which is equivalent to the therm unit.
-1 therm is equivalent to one hundred cubic feet or 1 CCF.
+Note the unit for gas is CCF (centum cubic feet).
+1 CCF is one hundred cubic feet which is equivalent to 1 therm.

 ## Energy